 - Goat’s Cheese Zucchini Muffins

-This loaf cake does not need to be refrigerated.
+To keep this super moist carrot cake, I do not recommend keeping it in the fridge.
 It should be kept at room temperature, in its tin covered with wrap or foil.

 Alternatively, it can be kept in a large air-tight container.